nicoverbruggen/phpmon/README.md

 If you want to know more about how this works, I recommend you check out the source code.

 This app isn't very complicated after all.
 In the end, this just (conveniently) executes some shell commands.

+## Troubleshooting

+### Reasons for alerts at startup

+PHP Monitor performs some integrity checks to ensure a good experience when using the app.
+You'll get a message telling you that PHP Monitor won't work correctly in the following scenarios:

+- The PHP binary is not located in `/usr/local/bin/php`
+- PHP 7.3 is missing in `/usr/local/opt`
+- Laravel Valet is missing in `/usr/local/bin/valet`
+- Brew has not been added to sudoers in `/private/etc/sudoers.d/brew`
+- Valet has not been added to sudoers in `/private/etc/sudoers.d/valet`

+Follow instructions as specified in the alert in order to resolve any issues.

+### Still seeing another PHP version (from before switching versions)?

+If you're still seeing an old version of PHP in your scripts — e.g. when running `phpinfo()` — I recommend you shut down the PHP service by running:

+    sudo brew services stop php

+Please note that PHP Monitor will not be able to stop this service (it doesn't run as an administrator), so you'll need to handle this yourself.

+You should only have to do this **once**, and then PHP Monitor should work as usual.